Common-Longitudinal-ICU-data-Format/CLIF-MIMIC/docs/physionet_submission.md

 # MIMIC-IV-Ext-CLIF
 > *Your title should be no longer than 200 characters.
 Avoid acronyms and abbreviations where possible.
 Also avoid leading with "The".
 Only letters, numbers, spaces, underscores, and hyphens are allowed.*
+>
-> - *If your dataset is derived from MIMIC and you would like to use the MIMIC acronym, please include the letters "Ext" (for example, MIMIC-IV-Ext-YOUR-DATASET").
+> *If your dataset is derived from MIMIC and you would like to use the MIMIC acronym, please include the letters "Ext" (for example, MIMIC-IV-Ext-YOUR-DATASET").
 Ext may either indicate "extracted" (e.g. a derived subset) or "extended" (e.g. annotations), depending on your use case.*
+>
-> - *If the dataset is derived from another dataset, the title must make this clear.*
+> *If the dataset is derived from another dataset, the title must make this clear.*

-Zewei Liao, Shan Guleria, Kevin Smith, Rachel Baccile, Kaveri Chhikara, Dema Therese, Vaishvik Chaudhari, Michael Burkhart, Brett Beaulieu-Jones, Snigdha Jain, Katie Connell, Kevin Buell,Juan C. Rojas, Patrick G. Lyons, Sivasubramanium V. Bhavani, Catherine A. Gao, Anna K. Barker, Chad H. Hochberg, Nicholas E. Ingraham, William F. Parker
+Zewei Liao, Shan Guleria, Kevin Smith, Rachel Baccile, Kaveri Chhikara, Dema Therese, Vaishvik Chaudhari, Michael Burkhart, Brett Beaulieu-Jones, Snigdha Jain, Katie Connell, Kevin Buell, Juan C. Rojas, Patrick G. Lyons, Sivasubramanium V. Bhavani, Catherine A. Gao, Anna K. Barker, Chad H. Hochberg, Nicholas E. Ingraham, William F. Parker

 # Abstract